IanCarreras/Sprint-Challenge--User-Interface/README.md

 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager

 1. If you were to describe semantic HTML to the next cohort of students, what would you say?
+ Semantic html adds meaningto the code instead of just having html elements for presentation purposes.
+This helps other developersread and understand the code as well as allowing search engines, screen readers, and browsers to make sense of it.

 2. Name two big differences between ```display: block;``` and ```display: inline;```.
+ A block element will be places below previous elements in the markup where as an inline element will be placed inline with other surrounding elements.
+An inline element can't have height, width or vertical margin, where as a block element can.

-3. What are the 4 areas of the box model?
+3. What are the 4 areas of the box model? margin, border, padding, content

-4. While using flexbox, what axis does the following property work on: ```align-items: center```?
+4. While using flexbox, what axis does the following property work on: ```align-items: center```? align-items works on the vertical axis

 5. Explain why git is valuable to a team of developers.
+ Git makes it easy for a team of developers to work on the same project, it allows developers to track changes across the history of the project and also allows for different developers to work from the same code base on different aspects of the project at the same time to be merged later.

 You are expected to be able to answer all these questions.
 Your responses contribute to your Sprint Challenge grade.
 Skipping this section *will* prevent you from passing this challenge.